 Employee benefits are key components of a total compensation package.
-In addition to salary, a competitive benefits package is a primary attractor in the recruitment of prospective employees, particularly in hard-to-fill occupations.
+In addition to salary, a competitive benefits package is a primary attractor in the recruitment of prospective employees, particularly in difficult-to-recruit occupations.
 Benefits are equally critical in the retention of high performing employees.
 The State communicates this important aspect of employees' compensation to both current and prospective employees through the use of a web-based total compensation calculator.

-Benefits as a percentage of average base pay are depicted in Table 1.
+Benefits as a percentage of average base pay are depicted in the chart below.